ShiveshM/GolemFlavor/docs/source/statistics.rst

   \pi_j\left(\mathbf{\theta}_j\right)\text{d}\mathbf{\theta}_j

-This was seen before as just a normalisation constant above; however, this quantity is central in Bayesian model selection, which for two models :math:`\mathcal{M}_0` and :math:`\mathcal{M}_1` is realised through the ratio of the posteriors:
+This was seen before as just a normalization constant above; however, this quantity is central in Bayesian model selection, which for two models :math:`\mathcal{M}_0` and :math:`\mathcal{M}_1` is realised through the ratio of the posteriors: